ROCm-DS/hipDF/README.md

 ### Apache Arrow on GPU

 The GPU version of [Apache Arrow](https://arrow.apache.org/) is a common API that enables efficient interchange of tabular data between processes running on the GPU.
 End-to-end computation on the GPU avoids unnecessary copying and converting of data off the GPU, reducing compute time and cost for high-performance analytics common in artificial intelligence workloads.
-As the name implies, cuDF uses the Apache Arrow columnar data format on the GPU.
+As the name implies, hipDF uses the Apache Arrow columnar data format on the GPU.
 Currently, a subset of the features in Apache Arrow are supported.